TikTok App – including Musical.ly

 I think people would be surprised to know that although this is a long list of bullets, it’s actually quite consistent with most social media platforms.
 But, we believe it’s helpful to show a list like this to kids who use the app to remind them that nothing is private online!
 Nothing!

-TikTok bottom line – is it safe for your kids?
+The bottom line – is TikTok safe for your kids?

 We have serious concerns about the safety and protection of kids on this app.
 COPPA would say that kids need to be at least 13 to use this app, but even then, parents should approach this app with caution.
-If Musical.ly struggled to keep up with protecting kids with “just” 100 million users, then I shudder thinking about a platform with 400 million users.
-If you’re going to allow your middle school son or daughter to use the app, please be fully aware of the risks noted above, including some of the issues present in the former Musical.ly app, because over time, I believe some of the same baggage will show up.
+If Musical.ly struggled to keep up with protecting kids with “just” 100 million users, then I shudder thinking about a platform approaching a billion users.
+If you’re going to allow your middle school son or daughter to use the app, please be fully aware of the risks noted above.
+In our opinion, the predator risks are just too high.

 Now What?
 Have you Heard of Bark?